 Osho

 Osteen, Joel (1963- ).
-U.S. author, televangelist, and senior pastor of Lakewood church in Houston, Texas, a church that Forbes has called the largest and fastest growing congregation in America.
+American author, televangelist, and senior pastor of Lakewood church in Houston, Texas, a church that Forbes has called the largest and fastest growing congregation in America.
 Osteen is known for sharing positive messages of hope and encouragement.
 His ministry reaches over seven million broadcast media viewers weekly in over one hundred countries.

 Overton, Patrick